getml/reflect-cpp/docs/field_syntax.md

 # The `rfl::Field`-syntax

-As we have shown, reflect-cpp can automatically detect field names from structs.
+As we have shown, reflect-cpp can automatically retrieve field names from structs.

 However, it also possible to annotate the fields using `rfl::Field`, like this: